troIIsmile/djs-legacy/README.md

 Rename `.env.example` to `.env`

 After that, replace the text after `TOKEN=` with your bot's token, and replace the text after `OWNER=` with your Discord ID.
+You can also add `SUPPORT=` if you have a support server.
+You don't need to, however.

 Finally, open the terminal and type these commands: